topheman/webassembly-component-model-experiments/README.md

 # WebAssembly Component Model Experiments

+> The WebAssembly Component Model is a broad-reaching architecture for building interoperable WebAssembly libraries, applications, and environments.

+It is still very early days, but it is a very promising technology.
+However, the examples out there are either too simple or too complex.

 The goal of this project is to demonstrate the power of the WebAssembly Component Model, with more than a simple hello world.

 It is a basic REPL, with a plugin system where:

 - plugins can be written in any language compiling to WebAssembly
 - plugins are sandboxed by default
-- the REPL logic is written in Rust, it also compiles to WebAssembly
+- the REPL logic is written in Rust, it also compiles to WebAssembly (you could swap it for your implementation in your own language)

 There are two kinds of hosts: